 With more than 50 inflatables and about 75,000 lights, Bud Turner's 3 acres of property on Winfield Drive is almost entirely covered in Christmas decorations.

-Inflatable reindeer, snowmen, elves and Santa Clauses in almost every pose -- hunting, fishing, driving, relaxing and even using an outhouse -- cover Turner's lawn.
+Inflatable reindeer, snowmen, elves and Santa Clauses in dozens of poses -- hunting, fishing, driving, relaxing and even using an outhouse -- cover Bud Turner's lawn.